 Being incorporated into ISAs represents great progress regardless of the chosen structure, but having a separate ISA will not only enhance this growth, but also avoid many complexities with implementation and aid differentiation.
 In addition, it will give consumers a mid-choice between higher-risk Stocks & Shares ISAs and lower-risk Cash ISAs, and in turn enable P2P lending companies to clearly define and communicate the rewards and risks involved.
 The fact that 95% of existing customers in the industry favour the introduction of third-way ISAs also lends considerable credence to an already-strong case.

 What happens next?

-As mentioned above, HMT will be announcing their decision in the summer, and should they propose the creation of LISAs, these are forecast to come into being as early as the third or fourth quarter of 2015.
-At Lending Works, we’ll use the time in which we’ll have to prepare to ensure that we can offer LISAs to our lenders immediately after the new structure comes into place.
+As mentioned above, HMT will be announcing their decision in the summer, and should they propose the creation of a new ISA category, these are forecast to come into being as early as the first quarter of 2016.
+At Lending Works, we’ll use the time in which we’ll have to prepare to ensure that we can offer ISAs to our lenders immediately after the new structure comes into place.